IPS-Eye-White

 It Goes Terribly, Terribly Wrong

-The Purpose-Driven Church by Rick Warren, pastor of Saddleback Valley Community Church in Lake Forest, Calif have taken the Christian community by storm.
-But with all the truth it presents come many worldly concepts that run counter to God's Word.
-Additionally Rick Warren does not seem to be at all particular whom he associated with or what their beliefs happen to be.
-From his mentor Peter Drucker, to his signing up New Age promoter of Ken Blanchard to help ‘train soldiers for Christ, to his involvement with the John Templeton Foundation’s world-wide Power of Purpose essay.
-(Several Articles in section)
+Finally, he does not seem to be at all particular whom he associated with or what their beliefs happen to be - from his mentor Peter Drucker, to his signing up New Age promoter of Ken Blanchard to help ‘train soldiers for Christ, to his involvement with the John Templeton Foundation’s Power of Purpose essay.

 The Alpha Course

-To leave someone believing they are converted when they are not is an awful prospect.
-Yet that is what we are risking using defective tools such as Alpha.
-(Several Articles in section)
+To leave someone believing they are converted and saved when they are not is terrible.
+Yet, that is what we are risking when we use flawed and deeply deceptive tools such as Alpha.

 A Course In Miracles